 How are your videos scored?

 Most of our catalogue and all of our new videos have one or more scene-specific scores compiled from period-appropriate photoplay, classical, and popular music, following the tradition of accompanists in the silent era.

 Some of our older budget DVDs do not have original scores.
 Instead, they feature three genre-appropriate generic scores that can be alternated between using the "Audio" button on your DVD player's remote control.

 In both cases, the type of score or scores will be indicated in the "Additional content" section on each video's page.

 For a public exhibition license, please contact us.
 We generally charge a flat fee of $100.00 (USD) per film, per event, not counting the ordinary cost of the video itself or shipping, if required.
 Events are not necessarily individual screenings.
 A film festival, for example, may screen a film multiple times, but this is still considered a single event.
 If you need a format other than what the video is available in standard (MP4, DVD, or Blu-Ray), please let us know.
 We may be able to supply it if notified sufficiently in advance.

 How can I watch videos?

 Most videos can be purchased individually.
-Many are also available as part of video collections or DVDs.
+Many are also available as part of video collections, DVDs, or Blu-Rays.
 These can be found by scrolling to the bottom of each video's page and expanding the "Also available" section.

 If I register, will my email address be shared with anyone else?